thevermeer/pg_ts_semantic_headline/README.md

 These option names are recognized case-insensitively.
 You must double-quote string values if they contain spaces or commas.

-In non-fragment-based headline generation, ts_headline locates matches for the given query and chooses a single one to display, preferring matches that have more query words within the allowed headline length.
+In non-fragment-based headline generation, ts_headline (and thus ts_semanticheadline) locates matches for the given query and chooses a single one to display, preferring matches that have more query words within the allowed headline length.
 In fragment-based headline generation, ts_headline locates the query matches and splits each match into “fragments” of no more than MaxWords words each, preferring fragments with more query words, and when possible “stretching” fragments to include surrounding words.
 The fragment-based mode is thus more useful when the query matches span large sections of the document, or when it's desirable to display multiple matches.

 #### TODO:
-Currently: In either mode, if no query matches can be identified, we return NULL, however, this will do weird things with JOINs and as a result, we should really return text qsa per the ts_headline spec:
+Currently: In either mode, if no query matches can be identified, we return NULL, however, this will do weird things with JOINs and as a result, we should really return text as per the ts_headline spec:
 > In either mode, if no query matches can be identified, then a single fragment of the first MinWords words in the document will be displayed.

 For example